aifoundry-org/et-platform/et-driver/doc/index.rst

 ..
-Esperanto PCIe Driver documentation master file This file is the main template which inclues are sub pages.This file should remain `toctree` directive.
+ET PCIe Driver documentation master file
+   This file is the main template which inclues are sub pages.This file should remain `toctree` directive.

 ###########################################################
-Welcome to Esperanto PCIe Driver' documentation!
+Welcome to ET PCIe Driver' documentation!
 ###########################################################